POUR HOUSE TRIVIA RULES AND FREQUENTLY ASKED QUESTIONS

 5. The host will have final say in all circumstances during play.

-Earning Pour House Trivia standings points:
+Earning Pour House Trivia standings points (Washington DC area):

 1. Every team earns ten standings points for participating in a standard PHT game.